-This is only one example of the sort of financial support you can apply for as a young person with an idea for a small business.
-There are so many others.
 The size of the grant awarded by the Prince's Trust is typical of other grants in the same category.
 Secondary schools, colleges and universities across the UK are all good sources of information about what's available in your area.

 - You receive income support and are disabled, sick or a single parent

-- You (or your partner) receive employment and support allowance, jobseekers' allowance or universal credit
+- You (or your partner) receive employment and support allowance, jobseekers' allowance or Universal Credit

 Along with this government grant, you also get a business mentor to help you get back into work by developing your own small business.

-These are all common eligibility criteria in business grant applications.
 It's such a great time-saver, definitely worth being your first port of call when you go on your hunt for the best grants available to your business.

 Local Enterprise Partnerships (LEPs) are business "growth hubs" in England.
-There are 38 in total, and are designed to provide business support and help on a local scale.
+There are 38 in total, and they’re designed to provide business support and help on a local scale.
 They are a partnership between your local authority and the private sector.
 If you live in England, find your local LEP and ask them to help you find local grants available to your small business.

-Small Business Grants Available in Scotland
+Small Business Grants in Scotland

 The Scottish Government has a very well organised list of the grants available exclusively in Scotland.
 The range of government grants available for small businesses is quite extensive.